satellity/satellity/README.md

-## Introduce
+## GoDiscourse

-Godiscourse is a 100% open source, free, Golang back-end forum.
-The first code is `hello world`.
+GoDiscourse is a 100% open source, discourse-like forum written in Go.
+For demo, please visit [https://live.godiscourse.com/](https://live.godiscourse.com/)

 ## Built With